jsmillie7/quick-portfolio/instrument_mgr.md

         self.e_number = self.obj.equipment_number
         self.completed_by = self.obj.history['Annual PM'].analyst
 ```
-Next, self.outline() draws all of the lines one the sticker. self.labels() draws all of the non-dynamic text that is constant on each sticker.
+Next, self.outline() draws all of the lines on the sticker. self.labels() draws all of the non-dynamic text that is constant on each sticker.
 ```python
     def outline(self):
         #Formats the lines on the label